 Adding a Major, Degree, or Certificate

-- Acquire required signatures.
+- Gather the required signatures.

 - You will receive an email notifying you when your additional major, degree, specialization, or certificate has been added.

 NOTE: Adding a major, degree, or certificate are all distinct options.
 Speak with your advisor before submitting the form to ensure that you have selected the appropriate option.

 If you change your major or add a major, a new academic advisor will be assigned by your new department/program.
 Students with two majors are not required to have an advisor in each department, but most opt to have an advisor in each academic discipline.
 When a new advisor is assigned, you will receive an email notifying you of the new advisor’s name and contact information: